wanoo21/ngx-intl-helper/helpers/README.md

 * PluralRules  - [ECMA-402](https://tc39.es/ecma402/#sec-intl-pluralrules-constructor) - `pluralRules` pipe.
 * getCanonicalLocales()  - [ECMA-402](https://tc39.es/ecma402/#sec-intl.getcanonicallocales) - `canonicalLocales` pipe.
 * supportedValuesOf()  - [ECMA-402](https://tc39.es/ecma402/#sec-intl.supportedvaluesof) - `supportedValuesOf` pipe.

+## Why I decided to wrap all pipes into async functions?

+This is ahead of time solution to lazy load the [Intl API polyfills](https://formatjs.io/docs/polyfills), depending on the pipe that is being used.
+This way, the polyfills are not loaded if they are not needed.
+This is not a perfect solution, but it's the best I could come up with for now.
+If you have a better idea, **please let me know**.

+I might remove this in the future, if I find a better solution on how to load the polyfills or **weather to load the polyfills or not**.

+## Maybe some breaking (or not) changes in the future

+* Remove `async` from pipes (depending on the polyfills' solution).
+* Add configuration to load polyfills or not.
+* Add pipe configurations as argument (for example, `{{ 1 | pluralRules: { type: 'ordinal' } }}`).
+* Add support for `Intl.DateTimeFormat` (maybe).
+* Add some other global configuration (maybe).

 ## Installation